Hot Springs National Park: Disasters

 In November 1864 during the American Civil War, a large part of "the valley" (the central portion of the city along Hot Springs Creek) was burned - presumably by Union troops.

 As in many other cities, fire has been a risk, especially before city services were developed.
 On March 5, 1878, a large fire burned for eight hours in the city, claiming nearly 150 buildings, including hotels, bath houses, and restaurants.
 On February 26, 1905, a fire started in the Grand Central Hotel on Chapel Street and burned 25 blocks of the southern section of Hot Springs.
 On September 5, 1913, a laundry worker was ironing and accidentally started a fire at 424 Church Street, which spread rapidly due to strong winds and burned nearly 60 blocks of the south part of the city.

 The city has also been subject to flooding because of the narrow valley.
 On May 14, 1923, a severe rainstorm hit the city.
 With mountains surrounding three sides of the city, water flooded down the slopes of the mountains, funneling to Central Avenue and reaching a depth of nine feet.
 A lightning strike during the storm caused a fire that destroyed several commercial businesses in downtown Hot Springs.
 On February 15, 1956, a severe flood filled Central Avenue with three feet of rushing water, causing significant property damage.
 On May 19, 1990, a series of storms dropped more than 13 inch of rain into the city, causing flash floods.
 A wave of water six feet high washed through downtown Hot Springs, causing extensive damage.
 During the flood, Carpenter Dam Bridge was washed away.

+The Majestic Hotel

 On February 27, 2014, fire broke out at the Majestic Hotel on Park Avenue just outside the boundaries of the national park.
-It took 75 firefighters over 22 hours to extinguish the blaze in the oldest section of the hotel, and in the end the building was a total loss.
-Just days later, the city of Hot Springs had the "red brick" portion of the building razed.
-It was believed that trespassers had started the blaze.
+It took 75 firefighters over 22 hours to extinguish the blaze in the yellow brick portion (oldest section of the hotel).

+The surviving portion of the Majestic was condemned and remaining property was auctioned off in October 2014.
+As a result of the fire, Abandoned Atlas Foundation president Michael Schwarz began production on a documentary regarding the Majestic titled Forever Majestic.
+The documentary takes place just after the 2014 fire and follows two activists as they try to save the hotel from condemnation.

+Despite the efforts of activists, after remaining vacant for over two years, the Hot Springs Board of Directors voted to demolish the building.
 The remainder of the Majestic was razed in the Fall of 2016.

-Government free baths
+The site of the former Majestic Hotel was sold to a property developer, but as of 2022 the company backed out of the project.